My trade was closed at the end of the day on Friday as USD/JPY rallied back up to my adjusted stop at 92.60.

 Looks like we only have time for maybe one trade this week as we approach “Turkey Day” here in the US and USD/JPY may be a winner.
 Quite a few technical setups going on indicating we may see a reversal back to the downtrend.
 Let’s take a look.

-First, we have the doji candle forming at the last four hour candle, indicating indecision and maybe a possible reversal.
-Also, the stochastics are indicating that the pair maybe in overbought conditions; another possible reversal signal.
+First, we have the doji candle forming at the last four-hour candle, indicating indecision and maybe a possible reversal.
+Also, the stochastics are indicating that the pair may be in overbought conditions; another possible reversal signal.

-Fundamentals are still in the dumpers across the globe, especially in the US as existing home sales disappoints once again.
+Fundamentals are still in the dumpers across the globe, especially in the US as existing home sales disappoint once again.
 So, I expect today’s rally in risk to be another opportunity for the USD/JPY bears.
 I think I’ll play along with them too.
 Here’s what I’d like to do:

 Shorting USD/JPY at market (96.60), stop at 97.60, pt1 at 95.60, pt2 at 94.00